CeliaSagas/Data-Coin/README.md

 By scraping a little over 1300 salary postings in 36 cities across the continental United States, I was able to create a regression model that can somewhat predict salaries for data scientists according to some *key factors* identified by the model.
 Some of them are obvious, such as an Internship or Part Time position is associated with a decrease in Salary *(about 40k)*, while taking a position at a tech company on the West Coast is associated with an increase in Salary *(about an 11k boost)*.

-But some other findings are nuanced and require further modelling, such as the Cost of Living-- a higher cost of living was associated with a very modest **decrease** in salary in the training set,*(- $28)*, a modest increase in the validation set *(+ $368)*, and again a decrese in the test set of data *(- $75)*.

-Perhaps the Cost of Living at the Headquarter city of the Company has a more direct relationship with Salary than the Cost of Living at the city in which the Job is posted.

-*Further inquiry is required.*

 For now, however, we can gain a pretty moderate idea of the most important factors to keep in mind when applying for Data Scientist positions *(have you considered the West Coast? )*